Pre-big bang scenario and the WZW model: Abstract

 Calculating the $\beta$ equations for the Non-Linear Sigma model, at the first loop approximation and imposing conformal invariance at this level, lead to equations of motion that simply state that the curvature must be nil , which in turn allows the utilization of groups to solve the $\beta$ equations.
 This is what is done in the Weiss-Zumino-Witten (WZW) model.

-In this article, I will show that using the WZW model on $SU_{2}$ ,some of the difficulties encountered in the determination of the pre and post big-bang solutions are eliminated.
-Combining the general results obtained with the $\Lambda CDM$ parameters lead to realistic solutions for the evolution of the universe, giving an explanation to the actually observed acceleration of the expansion in terms of the dilaton field $\phi(t)$.
+In this article, we will show that using the WZW model on $SU_{2}$ ,some of the difficulties encountered in the determination of the pre and post big-bang solutions are eliminated, leading to realistic solutions for the evolution of the universe and giving an explanation to the actually observed acceleration of the expansion.

-\section{Introduction}
+\section{Introduction:}

-Extensive studies of pre-big bang scenarios for Bianchi-I type universe have been made at various approximation levels \cite{key-1,key-2} (and references herein).
-The gravitational (massless, bosonic) sector of the string action contains not only the metric, but also ,at least one more fondamental field, the dilation $\phi$.
-The corresponding tree-level action lead to cosmological equations which have been established in the case where the (NS-NS) two form $B{\scriptstyle \mu{\scriptstyle \nu={\textstyle 0}}},$ but including the contribution of perfect fluid sources.These equations are invarariant under ``time reversal transformations'', but also under ``scale dual transformations''.
-Knowing the solution of the equations for the post-big bang universe, these symmetries allow the study of pre-big bang solutions.
-The exact integration of the string cosmology equations in the fully isotropic case can be performed but lead to solutions which exhibit singularitites in both the curvature and the dilaton kinetic energy.
+Extensive studies of pre-big bang scenarios for Bianchi-I type universe have been made at various approximation levels {[}1,2{]} and references herein.
+The gravitational (massless, bosonic) sector of the string action contains not only the metric, but also ,at least one more fondamental field, the dilation $\phi$.The corresponding tree-level action lead to cosmological equations which have been established in the case where the (NS-NS) two form $B{\scriptstyle \mu{\scriptstyle \nu={\textstyle 0}}},$ but including the contribution of perfect fluid sources.These equations are invarariant under ``time reversal transformation, but also under ``scale dual transformations''.
+Knowing the solution of the equations for the post-big bang universe, these symmetry allow the study of pre-big bang solutions.
+The exact integration of the string cosmology equations in the fully anisotropic case can be performed but lead to solutions which exhibit singularitites in both the curvature and the dilaton kinetic energy.
 The solutions associated with the pre and post-big bang branches, being disconnected by a singularity, are not appropriate to describe the whole transition between the two regimes.
 Particular examples of regular solutions may be obtained, but one may also expect that the regularisation of the big bang singularity need also to introduce the effects of higher order loop and $\alpha{\scriptscriptstyle '}$ corrections.
-Moreover, the proposed solutions are unable to explain the actually observed acceleration of the expansion of the universe.